Notice: This is a digital rendering using Pianoteq Classical Guitars (Modartt).

 Images from my childhood / A children's drawing

-For all 7-year olds in the world, big and small.
+For all 7-year olds in the world, little and big.

-I was 7 and we had just moved into a big new house with a sprawling backyard and even our own tiny forest.
-I remember that pathetic apple tree behind the house very well.
-Looking at it I can still remember the thrill of having started a new life in our little paradise.
-Capturing that in music is next to impossible but nevertheless worth trying: redrawing the scene so to speak, this time in notes and me being ten times older now.
+I was 7 years old and we had just moved into a big new house with a sprawling backyard and even our own piece of forest land.
+I remember well that pathetic dead apple tree behind the house.
+Reimagening the scene when I was a young boy, I still get the raw emotion of having started a new life in our own little paradise.
+Capturing this image in music is something else and quite a challenge but nevertheless worth a try; this time in notes and me being more than ten times older now.

 Notice: This is a digital rendering until a live recording becomes available.

-This duet starts out with a classic theme in B-flat minor, - after about two minutes transitioning into the main segment: a slightly atonal and a mostly dissonant back-and-forth between the two players followed by a brief variation on the opening theme leading up to the Ennio Morricone tribute starting at around 5:50 minutes.
+This duet starts out with a classic theme, after about two minutes transitioning to the main segment: a slightly atonal and a mostly dissonant back-and-forth between the two players followed by a brief variation on the opening theme leading up to the Ennio Morricone tribute starting at around 5:50 minutes.

 The beloved Italian composer Ennio Morricone wrote over 400 film scores in a vast variety of styles in addition to 100+ classical works.
 Most impressive and memorable for me as a young man were the soundtracks for the so-called "spaghetti-westerns" evoking so effectively and suspenseful the loneliness of the desert.